iriri/minimal-c/README.md

 Bad single header libraries.

 ## slice.h (C11)
-Slices ~~in 100 lines~~.
+Slices without preprocessor cancer.
 Both arrays and slices can be sliced with the same macros thanks to C11 generic selection.
 Not safe for concurrent use.
 Somewhat tested and currently being dogfooded.
 See `slice_test.c` for information about usage.

 ## slice.h (GNU99)
 A slightly different approach to slices using GNU extensions.
 Only GCC and